UCF/Today-Child-Theme/CONTRIBUTING.md

 The [issue tracker](https://github.com/UCF/Today-Child-Theme/issues) in Github is the preferred channel for [bug reports](#bug-reports), [feature requests](#feature-requests) and [submitting pull requests](#pull-requests).

 Please do not use the issue tracker for personal support requests.
-The [#help-themes Slack channel](https://ucf-wp.slack.com/messages/help-themes/) is the best place to get help with your project.
+The [#help-themes Teams channel](https://teams.microsoft.com/l/channel/19%3a8ade234408d44b93a02f01b1964d7856%40thread.skype/help-themes?groupId=5e3e72e2-3599-47b3-bcfc-bb3d5b579f12&tenantId=bb932f15-ef38-42ba-91fc-f3c59d5dd1f1) is the best place to get help with your project.
 See the section on [getting help](#asking-questionsgetting-help) for more information.

 ## Bug reports